ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       The reason for that seems to be the low camera frame rate which the ARCore is using.
       (https://github.com/google-ar/arcore-unity-sdk/issues/34)

-You have three options to get the positional tracking to run on your S7.
+You have three options to get the positional tracking to run on your phone.
 I listed them in order of ease of use.

 Option 1 (quick option installing the apk):

-Download the ARCoreInsideOutTrackingBasic.apk for a simple scene with a block you can walk around or the ARCoreInsideOutTrackingSkyRoom.apk with a more interesting scene with some objects to interact and play with (supports the touchpad and the GearVR hand controller).
+Download the ARCore1.0InsideOutTrackingBasic.apk for a simple scene with a block you can walk around or the ARCore1.0InsideOutTrackingSkyRoom.apk with a more interesting scene with some objects to interact and play with (supports the touchpad and the GearVR hand controller).
 Than you have to find out your Device ID https://startvr.co/how-to-get-your-samsung-gear-vr-device-id/.
 With the apk file and the device id you can sign the apk.
-How you can sign the apk is explained in this youtube video https://www.youtube.com/watch?v=Ho1TbQozyO0.
+How you can sign the apk is explained in this Youtube video https://www.youtube.com/watch?v=Ho1TbQozyO0.
 I recommand the option where you download the addosig.bat programm to sign the apk.
-You also have to download and install the arcore-preview2.apk (https://developers.google.com/ar/develop/unity/getting-started).
-The arcore-preview2.apk doesn't need to be signed just install the apk file.
+You also have to download and install the ARCore App via the Play Store. https://play.google.com/store/apps/details?id=com.google.ar.core.

 or